Part 5

 Service Mesh

-For incoming and outgoing traffic and for communication between services it can:
+For incoming and outgoing traffic and for communication between services a service mesh can:

 So a service mesh is an extremely powerful tool.
-If we started using service mesh like Istio in part 1 we may have been able to skip using traefik, skip some of our DIY monitoring solutions, and achieved canary releases without Argo Rollouts.
-On the other hand, we did do all that without a service meshes.
+If we started using service mesh like Istio in part 1 we may have been able to skip using Traefik, skip some of our DIY monitoring solutions, and achieve canary releases without Argo Rollouts.
+On the other hand, we managed to do all that without a service meshes.

 Let's look at our application, this time we'll use this microservice application for voting emojis: https://github.com/BuoyantIO/emojivoto.